Today I’m explaining all the many reasons why photographers need a mailing list.

-Hopefully all the above has given you lots of info to get started with your own mailing list, but if you want more practical help getting your mailing list set up and creating a killer enquiry sequence to wow your enquiries, I have heaps of resources to lead you through all of this step-by-step in The Shutterhood – come and join us!
+Hopefully all the above has convinced you why photographers need a mailing list and given you lots of info to get started with your own.
+However, if you want more practical help getting your mailing list set up and creating a killer enquiry sequence to wow your enquiries, I have heaps of resources to lead you through all of this step-by-step in The Shutterhood – come and join us!

 So, do you already have a mailing list or are you going to set one up?

 ✨ FREE GUIDE FOR YOU ✨

 Not getting enough enquiries and bookings for your photography business?
 Don’t worry – in this pdf I give you 25 ways to get your photography business growing and thriving.
 Many of these most photographers never try!